GoodCoder666/GoogleTranslate_IPFinder/README.en.md

 ## About Online Syncing

+> [!WARNING]
+>
+> The following mentioned libraries are designed for use in Mainland China.
+Consider running a full scan to get available IPs.

 The [official IPv4 address library](https://github.com/GoodCoder666/gtdb) is built into the program and is periodically updated with new features.
 You can sync the latest IP library via `Import -> Online service`.
 Two IP libraries from GoogleTranslateIpCheck are also available (thanks to @Ponderfly).
 The URLs of the three libraries are as follows:

 - Official IPv4: https://raw.githubusercontent.com/GoodCoder666/gtdb/main/src/ip.txt